timotejroiko/tiny-discord/docs/InternalSharder.md

 ### EVENT_NAME

 Emitted when a shard receives a specific event.
-Event names are according to the Discord API.
+Events are named according to the Discord API.

 |parameter|type|description|
 |-|-|-|